Fernandohf/Robotics-Projects/README.md

 ## [Kinematics](https://github.com/Fernandohf/Robotica-Projetos/tree/master/1-Kinematics)

-Collection of notebooks and scripts explaining how to use [Sympy](http://www.sympy.org/pt/index.html) to solve kinematics of some classical robotics arms.
+Collection of notebooks and scripts explaining how to use [Sympy](http://www.sympy.org/pt/index.html) to solve kinematics of 2 robotic arms: 2DoF Scara and 3DoF Anthropomorphic Arm.

 ### Contents